Mental Health Facilities Big Spring, TX

 West Texas Centers Garza County - 62.8 miles from Big Spring, TX

 West Texas Centers Garza County is a mental health facility in Post, TX, located at 411 South Avenue, Suite C, in the 79356 zip code.
 West Texas Centers Garza County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Garza County provides psychotropic medication, cognitive behavioral therapy and behavior modification to adults, children / adolescents and young adults.
-West Texas Centers Garza County also supports people with serious mental illness, people with trauma and seniors or older adults.
-Some other services available at West Texas Centers Garza County include illness management and recovery, supported housing and suicide prevention services.
+West Texas Centers Garza County provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
+West Texas Centers Garza County also supports people with serious mental illness, veterans and people requiring dual diagnosis treatment.
+Some other services available at West Texas Centers Garza County include case management, intensive case management and supported housing.

 Learn More